 Symphony Education Partnership

 It is an important part of the Kingston Symphony’s mission to provide accessible, educational programming to young people in our region.
-The Symphony Education Partnership is a unique collaboration between the Dan School of Drama and Music at Queen’s University, the Limestone District School Board, the Algonquin & Lakeshore Catholic District School Board and the Kingston Symphony Association.
+The Symphony Education Partnership is a unique collaboration between the DAN School of Drama and Music at Queen’s University, the Limestone District School Board, the Algonquin & Lakeshore Catholic District School Board and the Kingston Symphony Association.
 Every March, the Kingston Symphony presents four concerts for Grade 4 students.
 In preparation for these concerts, Queen’s University music education students teach a set curriculum written by a member of the Queen’s University music faculty to participating classes.

 History